Limitations on Azure

 There is no ability to grant or revoke remote access (via Kubeconfig) to specific users.
 Users with the MLAdmin role in the environment can download a Kubeconfig file.
 The Kubeconfig file will continue to allow access even if the MLAdmin role is later revoked.

 Support is limited to regions that provide AKS.
 Also, customers should check availability of Azure NetApp Files and GPU instance types in their intended region.
+See Supported Azure regions for more information.

 - Data is not encrypted in transit to Azure NetApp Files or other NFS systems, so make sure to implement policies to ensure security at the network level.